estevaoreis25/estevaoreis25/README.md

 ## Hi Everyone 👋

 ### I'm Estevão Reis 😉
-I am a Software Engineering graduate student at the University of Brasília.
-I have been very interested in Front-End, but I find the Back-End area very interesting.
-I'm open to collaborating on projects and being able to learn and grow even more.
+Greetings!
+I am a proud graduate of Software Engineering from the esteemed Federal University of Brasília.
+Throughout my academic journey and professional endeavors, I've delved into a myriad of projects, predominantly in the realm of full stack development.

+Driven by an insatiable thirst for knowledge, I am perpetually seeking avenues to expand my skills and expertise.
+Collaboration is at the heart of my ethos, and I am eager to engage in projects where I can both contribute and glean insights from fellow enthusiasts.

+Let's embark on a journey of innovation and growth together.
+Feel free to connect with me for exciting opportunities and collaborations.
+Together, let's push the boundaries of software engineering and create impactful solutions that resonate with the world.

  ##